code64Zmafi0/QuerySeek/README.md

 *Override SearchContextBase if you need to store additional sorting properties*

 *Implement SearcherBase*
 - Implement SearcherBase.Request property (array of requests to search) to configure your search request.
 The query options are presented below (use in the same order for proper operation)
     - Search - search current type entities
-    - SearchByAres - search current type entities in search area (search areas must be found in the Search block above)
+    - SearchByAreas - search current type entities in search area (search areas must be found in the Search block above)
     - Select - performs forced addition of entities of the target type based on the passed ids
     - AppendChilds - use to force adding entities by parent
     - AppendChildsByAreas - use to force adding entities by parent in areas
 - Override GetLinkedEntityMatchMiltipler(byte entityType, byte linkedType) for flexible scoring mathes of linked entities
 - Override GetNameTypeMultipler(byte nameType) for flexible scoring by name types
-- Override TypeBundlePreprocessing(TContext context, byte type, IEnumerable<EntitySearchResult> result) to add rules or filter the results that will be output as a result
+- Override TypeBundlePreprocessing(TContext context, byte type, ICollection<EntitySearchResult> result) to add rules or filter the results that will be output as a result
-- Override Ranging(TContext context, IOrderedEnumerable<EntitySearchResult> result) for sorting, use EntitySearchResult.Score property for ranging entites by matches factor or Scoring() method for ranging by score and rules
+- Override Ranging(TContext context, IEnumerable<EntitySearchResult> result) for sorting, use EntitySearchResult.Score property for ranging entites by matches factor or ScoreWithRules for ranging by score and rules

 **Search**

 - Use SearcherBase method Search passing the search context
 - Or use SearcherBase method SearchTypes passing the search context and list of target entities with their count

 ## Optimizations